kyverno/chainsaw/website/docs/reference/commands/chainsaw_test.md

       --cleanup-timeout duration                  The cleanup timeout to use as default for configuration (default 30s) --cluster strings                           Register cluster (format <cluster name>=<kubeconfig path>:[context name]) --config string                             Chainsaw configuration file
-      --delete-timeout duration                   The delete timeout to use as default for configuration (default 15s) --deletion-propagation-policy string        The deletion propagation policy (Foreground|Background|Orphan) (default "Background")
+      --default-compiler string                   If set, configures the default compiler (jp or cel) --delete-timeout duration                   The delete timeout to use as default for configuration (default 15s) --deletion-propagation-policy string        The deletion propagation policy (Foreground|Background|Orphan) (default "Background")
       --error-timeout duration                    The error timeout to use as default for configuration (default 30s)